alxstan22/openshiftflaskapp/README.md

 # OKD Flask App
+This implementation uses Minishift CLI tools and VirtualBox for OKD cluster and app deployment.

 ### Deployment with OKD

 1. Create an OKD project.
-Browse catalog and chose a Python project.
+Browse catalog and choose a Python project.
 Use this repository's HTTPS link as the source.

 2. Build and deploy the cluster.